WTTJ/welcome-bits/README.md

 - Here is a snapshot of when a difference in the text of the breadcrumb component is found:

 ![Snapshot](snapshot_diff_cypress_plugin.png)

+### APIs documentation with PhoenixSwagger and GitBook

+#### Strengths
+- Git-like versioning of the API
+- Global documentation (API and tech documents, app setup, knowledge...)
+- Nice UI
+- Easy to set up

+#### Limitations
+- A lot of small UI/UX bugs
+- We didn't find a way to set up one base_url for all the endpoints

+#### Example of one PhoenixSwagger endpoint

+#### The GitBook web UI

 ## Bits of good vibes